Senate Bill No. 406

-(2) Breed female dogs only after the breeder has obtained an annual certification by a licensed veterinarian that the dog is in suitable health for breeding;
+(2) Breed female dogs, only if the dog is between the age of eighteen months and eight years and only after the breeder has obtained an annual certification by a licensed veterinarian that the dog is in suitable health for breeding;

 (3) Dispose of dogs only by gift, sale, transfer, barter or euthanasia by a licensed veterinarian;